Documentation Index

 Document not appearing in search results

-- Check indexing latency: New documents may take up to 1 minute to become searchable.
+- Check indexing latency: new documents may take up to 1 minute to become searchable; schemas with multiple indexed fields may take slightly longer.

 - Verify the upsert response shows the expected